Otaiki1/Celo-101/README.md

 ## Conclusion

 This article shows you how to create smart contracts using Solidity and how to use Remix ide to deploy them to the Celo blockchain.
 We went over the fundamentals of Solidity smart contracts, used hardhat to deploy and test it .
 Follow the tutorials and build on it so you can expand your knowledge.
+You can find the finished project [here](./BuyMeADrink-contract/)